Donders-Institute/Radboud-FUS-driving-system-software/README.md

 		start_venv_and_ide.bat [VENV_PATH] [IDE]
 		```
 		- VENV_PATH: Specify the path to the virtual environment (e.g., C:/Users/Me/Envs/MyEnv).
 If not provided, it defaults to C:/Users/{USERPROFILE}/Envs/FUS_DS_PACKAGE.
 		- IDE: Specify the python interpreter.
-IF not provided, it defaults to spyder.
+If not provided, it defaults to spyder.

 		**DCCN specific configuration**